 Making DevOps work is one of those things everyone wants.
 Out with the old and in with the new.
 But what drives that demand and how obtainable are the benefits?
-To deal with those, it’s worth establishing some kind of meaningful definition as to what DevOps actually is.
+To deal with those, it’s worth establishing some kind of exact definition as to what DevOps actually is.
 Wikipedia comes to our rescue here and defines it as:

-“DevOps (a clipped compound of development and operations) is a culture, movement or practice that emphasizes the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.
+“DevOps (a clipped compound of development and operations) is a culture, movement or practice that emphasizes the collaboration and communication of both software developers and other information technology (IT) professionals while automating the process of software delivery and infrastructure changes.
 It aims at establishing a culture and environment where building, testing, and releasing software can happen rapidly, frequently, and more reliably.“

 So there we have it.
 There are many other definitions used elsewhere, but I personally feel the Wikipedia one isn’t a bad starting point.

 In working professionally and speaking to those leading other businesses, I’ve seen a set of common themes and drivers for wanting to adopt what those leaders tend to understand of DevOps.
 The keywords and phrases look like “agility”, “collaboration”, “time-to-market”, “repeatability”, “reliability” and “cost”.
 There are, of course, many others, but these tend to be some of those heard in the first few sentences exchanged with CIOs, CTOs and other technology business leaders.

 1. What does the old world look like?